Denki: Digital Interactive Television games

 Denki Blocks!, Denki's first title for Sky Television was released on 9 October 2001 when Sky Gamestar launched.
 It was accessible by all Sky digital subscribers, using only the standard set-top box and controller.
 Given the favourable response to this initial title, Denki was asked to create a number of other titles for Sky – both original and based on brands from television and movies.

 Over the next seven years, Denki focused on DiTV games.
 The company refined their design and development process to the point where it could take an agreed design document and produce a completed title in under ten weeks.

-Brands and licences

-Denki has worked with many of the world's largest media companies, releasing games based upon famous characters, brands and licenses from across the movie, television and videogames industries.